How to improve my concept art?

 Tonight, let’s explore the tough part of the machine!

-As soon as your brain has memorised the “logic” of a shape and mechanism, you should be able later to redraw it neater.
+As soon as your brain has memorized the “logic” of a shape and mechanism, you should be able later to redraw it neater.

-Have you notice that most of the shapes use ellipses.
+Have you noticed that most of the shapes use ellipses?

-Because I draw metal pieces, I feel suitable to use a cold colour marker.
+Because I draw metal pieces, I feel suitable to use a cold color marker.

 Your email address will not be published.
 Required fields are marked *